-The assigned grade for BCHM 49801 will necessarily reflect the priorities and expectations of the supervising faculty member.
+The assigned grade for BCHM 49900 will necessarily reflect the priorities and expectations of the supervising faculty member.
 Some suggested guidelines for assigning grades are provided below.

 - A: Student assumes responsibility for directing project.
 Demonstrates clear understanding of hypothesis tested and of experimental approaches used to test hypothesis.
 Student keeps an accurate record of experiments neatly written in a laboratory notebook.
-Student has no issues with attendance or written assignments. - B: Student has modest understanding of hypothesis tested and of experimental approaches used to test hypothesis.
+Student has no issues with attendance.
+(180-200 points) - B: Student has modest understanding of hypothesis tested and of experimental approaches used to test hypothesis.
 Student keeps an accurate record of experiments neatly written in a laboratory notebook.
-Student has no issues with attendance or written assignments. - C: Student has modest understanding of hypothesis tested and of experimental approaches used to test hypothesis.
-Student is not reliable regarding hours in lab or is not reliable in maintaining an accurate lab notebook or has failed to perform acceptably on the written assignents. - D: Student has poor understanding of research project.
-Student is not reliable regarding hours in lab or is not reliable in maintaining an accurate lab notebook or has failed to perform acceptably on the written assignments. - F: Student fails to grasp basic concepts driving research project.
-Student has substantial issues regarding hours in lab or in maintaining an accurate lab notebook or has failed to perform acceptably on the written assignments.
+Student has no issues with attendance.
+(160-180 points) - C: Student has modest understanding of hypothesis tested and of experimental approaches used to test hypothesis.
+Student is not reliable regarding hours in lab or is not reliable in maintaining an accurate lab notebook.
+(140-160 points) - D: Student has poor understanding of research project.
+Student is not reliable regarding hours in lab or is not reliable in maintaining an accurate lab notebook.
+(120-140 points) - F: Student fails to grasp basic concepts driving research project.
+Student has substantial issues regarding hours in lab or in maintaining an accurate lab notebook.
+(120 points or below)